juhokoskela/rag_service/README.md

 - **BM25 Search**: Traditional keyword search for hybrid retrieval
 - **Jina Reranker**: Cross-encoder reranking for improved relevance

+### Data Lifecycle & Caching

+- **Soft Deletes**: Documents are never hard-deleted; instead we set `deleted_at` and filter them transparently.
+This keeps history for potential restores and analytics while letting the ingestion pipeline “undelete” records safely.
+- **Embedding Cache**: A two-tier cache stores embeddings in Redis (hot path) and PostgreSQL (durable).
+Each entry tracks `last_accessed` and `access_count`, so stale rows can be trimmed with the `EmbeddingCacheRepository.cleanup_old_cache` helper or a cron job.
+- **Redis Invalidation**: Document mutations automatically purge hybrid search caches to ensure fresh results without having to flush the entire Redis instance.

 ## API Endpoints

 ### Document Management